Chanjana/Chanjana/README.md

 [![MasterHead](https://user-images.githubusercontent.com/74038190/241765440-80728820-e06b-4f96-9c9e-9df46f0cc0a5.gif)](https://www.linkedin.com/in/chanjana-wijesekera/)
 <h1 align="center">Hi 👋, I'm Chanjana</h1>

-- 🔭 I’m currently working on [Project - Agent SHIP](https://github.com/Chanjana/Agent_SHIP.git)
+- 🔭 I’m currently working at Loons Lab as a Business Development Manager you can also refer to my final year project [Project - Agent SHIP](https://github.com/Chanjana/Agent_SHIP.git) that secured a 90 grade and First Class for my Bachelor's in Computer Science degree at Staffordshire University, UK.

-- 🌱 I’m currently learning **AI Agent Developmet, Machine learning and AWS Cloud**
+- 🌱 **From a technical perspective I am currently learning AI Agent Workflow design and Development together with Machine learning.
+My current work at Loon Lab has supported me in building my skills with requirement elicitation, stakeholder management and client acquisition. **

 - 📫 How to reach me **cdwijesekera123@gmail.com**